Zstd: Usage

 In March 2024, Google Chrome version 123 (and Chromium-based browsers such as Brave or Microsoft Edge) added zstd support in the HTTP header Content-Encoding.
 In May 2024, Firefox release 126.0 added zstd support in the HTTP header Content-Encoding.

+Python offers native support for zstd since Python 3.14 which has been released in October 2025.

 License

 The reference implementation is licensed under the BSD license, published at GitHub.
 Since version 1.0, published 31 August 2016, it had an additional Grant of Patent Rights.

 From version 1.3.1, released 20 August 2017, this patent grant was dropped and the license was changed to a BSD + GPLv2 dual license.